-History of Medicaid and Managed Care
+History and Description of MO HealthNet Medicaid and Managed Care

 The Medicaid Program, authorized by federal legislation in 1965, provides health care access to low-income persons who are age 65 or over, blind, disabled, or members of families with dependent children.
-Since that time, legislative options and mandates have expanded the categories of eligibility to include Medicaid coverage for children and pregnant women in poverty, and children in state care.
-The Missouri Medicaid program is jointly financed by the federal government and Missouri State Government, and is administered by the State of Missouri.
+Since that time, legislative options and mandates have expanded the categories of eligibility to include Medicaid coverage for children and pregnant women in poverty, children in state care, and non-disabled adults ages 19-64 with income up to 138% of the Federal Poverty Level (FPL).
+The Missouri Medicaid program is jointly financed by the federal government and State of Missouri, and is administered by the State of Missouri.
 The agency charged with administration of the Medicaid program is the MO HealthNet Division (MHD), within the Department of Social Services.

-A 1915(b) Waiver enables Missouri to use the managed care system to provide Medicaid services to Section 1931 children and related poverty level populations; Section 1931 adults and related poverty populations, including pregnant women; Children's Health Insurance Program (CHIP) children; and foster care children.
+A 1915(b) Waiver enables Missouri to use the managed care system to provide Medicaid services to Section 1931 children and related poverty level populations; Section 1931 adults and related poverty populations, including pregnant women, Children's Health Insurance Program (CHIP) children, and foster care children.
 Effective May 1, 2017, Managed Care was extended statewide in Missouri.
 Previously, Managed Care was only available in certain regions.
 A constitutional amendment was passed in August 2020 requiring the state to offer services to adults ages 19-64 with income up to 138% of the Federal Poverty Level.
-When implemented, these adults will receive their services through the managed care system.
+These adults began receiving services through the managed care system October 1, 2021 under Section 1932(a).
 For additional background on the operation of Managed Care in Missouri, please visit https://dss.mo.gov/mhd/mc/pages/overview.htm.
-The Fee-for-Service Program serves the aged, blind, and disabled population.
+The MO HealthNet Fee-for-Service Program serves the aged, blind, and disabled population.